 determine the real size of the problem (particular batch/lot, tray of batches/lots, whole product),

-taking immediate actions to isolate the problem and mitigate the associated risks.
+take immediate actions to isolate the problem and mitigate the associated risks.

-Quality Organization prepares and distributes proposed < to all involved Departments within twenty-four (24) hours.
+Quality Organization prepares and distributes proposed Complaint Investigation Plan to all involved Departments within twenty-four (24) hours.

-Department Heads or designated SMEs shall apply and review <.
+Department Heads or designated SMEs shall apply and review Complaint Investigation Plan.

 All rational and reasonable proposals shall be discussed and agreed upon.
-Any additional activities and actions that have arisen since the approval of the < must be reflected in the <.
+Any additional activities and actions that have arisen since the approval of the Complaint Investigation Plan must be reflected in the Complaint Investigation Report.

-All involved Departments and SMEs are responsible for investigating the Complaint according to <.
+All involved Departments and SMEs are responsible for investigating the Complaint according to Complaint Investigation Plan.
 All time delays and other problems shall be communicated and approved by Quality Organization prior.

 Appropriate containment measures (quarantine) should be taken if current risks to the product are identified.